Robin-Qiu/SAP-BTP-Process-Automation---Workflow---Bring-Your-Own-Tenant/docs/04 - Integrate Forms with SAP Build Work Zone.md

 1. Navigate to **Destinations > Create Destination**.
 Enter the destination name as `sap_process_automation_service`.

 > [!NOTE]
 >  **During the workshop, the trainer will supply the destination template to you.
-You can import it and modify the parameters accordingly.**
+You can import it and modify the parameters accordingly.**  [sap_process_automation_service](https://robin-qiu.github.io/SAP-BTP-Process-Automation---Workflow---Bring-Your-Own-Tenant/vx_attachments/154271525142569/sap_process_automation_service ':include')  :truck::truck::truck:.
 >

 ![](vx_images/546523271915551.png )